 Dragon Ball FighterZ is now available, and it’s a stylish and action-packed fighting game that is packed with ridiculous attention to detail.
 Unfortunately, developer Arc System Works might have taken this authenticity a little bit too far, as you often have to wait an eternity before squaring off against other players online.
 Even though high server loads, poor connections, and matchmaking issues can impede your ability to play, there are a few different tricks you can use to make the wait bearable.
 We have some tips on how to find online matches quickly in Dragon Ball FighterZ.

 When you first start up Dragon Ball FighterZ, the game will attempt to put you in an “auto-join” lobby with 63 other players.
-Chances are if you get hung up on the “connect to lobby” for more than a few seconds, you will eventually receive a connection failure notification, and will be forced to find a lobby manually.
+Chances are, if you get hung up on the “connecting to lobby” screen for more than a few seconds, you will eventually receive a connection failure notification and will be forced to find a lobby manually.

 When this occurs, pick the region closest to where you live, and choose from the numerous lobbies available.
 Many will already be at full capacity, but if you see one with between 55 and 60 players, this is usually a good option.
 More players mean more matches, after all.

 If you are interested in joining a particular type of online match, you can also choose a lobby specifically for “ring matches” or “arena matches.”
 At the very least, this will ensure you can find players trying to engage in the same match type.